 9. Organize Pages with Subpages

 Subpages are a good way to group and organize notes.
-For example, if you have annual and monthly meeting notes, the annual meeting notes can be a main page and you can demote the monthly meeting notes so they become subpages.
+For example, if you have annual and monthly meeting notes, the annual meeting notes can be the main page and you can demote the monthly meeting notes so they become subpages.

 If you have a lot of notebooks and pages and notice that it’s getting harder to find what you’re looking for, you can search notes and navigate results.
 Another way to stay efficient is by organizing your notebooks, sections, and pages.